 - Make sure your grooming, bathing, and general health needs are attended to for optimal health

 - Have your home health aide and nursing home assistant help you with the things you need help with, so you can focus on building your exciting life

 - Focus on personal development by thinking about your passions, interests, goals, and various activities you would like to experience

-Life will always present new challenges, but you’ll navigate right through them because you’re a survivor; wise, resilient, capable, mature, and able to roll right along with any of life’s punches.
+Life will always present new challenges, but you can navigate right through them because you’re a survivor; wise, resilient, capable, mature, and able to roll right along with any of life’s punches.
 Today is the first day of your majestic new life.
 Revel in the sheer joy of mapping out your life to maximize fun, excitement, learning, and self-discovery—and do it right around any medical conditions you may have.
-Your diagnoses do not define your life; rather they are just one part of your life that you address, reconcile, and ultimately and strategically navigate around to get going on experiencing the breathtakingly exciting endless number of experiences that await you.
+Your diagnoses do not define your life; rather they are just one part of your life that you address, reconcile, and strategically navigate to get going on experiencing the breathtakingly exciting endless number of experiences that await you.